Synthetic vs. Real Training Data for Visual Navigation: Methods

 \textbf{Pretrained visual representation.} As a key to bridging the sim-to-real appearance gap, we leverage image encoders pretrained on a diverse visual tasks.
 We adopt the $5M$-parameter \emph{Tiny CDDSV} variant of the Theia encoder~\citep{shang_theia_2024}, which distills representations from CLIP~\citep{radford_learning_2021}, DiNOv2~\citep{oquab2024dinov}, Depth Anything~\citep{yang_depth_2024}, Segment Anything~\citep{kirillov_segment_2023}, and ViT~\citep{dosovitskiy_image_2021}.
 Despite its small size, it demonstrates robust sim-to-real generalization.
 The weights are frozen during training to avoid overfitting.

-\textbf{Binocular encoder.} Previous work~\citep{shahViNTLargeScaleMultiTask2023, sun_fgprompt_2023} has shown that conditioning the goal image on the current observation significantly improves navigation performance, for instance by facilitating estimation of the relative pose between the robot and the goal~\citep{bono_end--end_2023} However, standard methods that concatenate the observation and goal images along the channel dimension are incompatible with pretrained image encoders.
+\textbf{Binocular encoder.} Previous work~\citep{shahViNTLargeScaleMultiTask2023, sun_fgprompt_2023} has shown that conditioning the goal image on the current observation improves navigation performance, for instance by facilitating estimation of the relative pose between the robot and the goal~\citep{bono_end--end_2023}.
+However, standard methods that concatenate the observation and goal images along the channel dimension are incompatible with pretrained image encoders.
 Inspired by the binocular vision architecture of~\citet{weinzaepfel_croco_2022}, we utilize a transformer decoder to extract correspondences between the encoded observation and goal tokens.
-Based on an ablation study (see Appendix~\ref{sec:appendix_bin_enc}) we choose an architecture where the decoder alternates between self-attention on the goal tokens and cross-attention on the observation tokens.
+More specifically, the decoder alternates between self-attention on the goal tokens and cross-attention on the observation tokens.
 A key strength of this approach is its ability to learn navigation-relevant cues directly from arbitrary, frozen pretrained embeddings.
 As illustrated in Fig.~\ref{fig:obs_goal_attn}, our binocular encoder identifies matches between image features despite being trained end-to-end with the rest of the policy, without explicit supervision.
 We use 4 transformer layers with 4 attention heads.

-\textbf{Sequence encoder.} The sequence of observation and goal tokens is processed by a transformer encoder with non-causal self-attention.
+\textbf{Sequence encoder.} The observation and conditioned goal tokens are processed by a transformer encoder with non-causal self-attention.
 Before input into the sequence encoder, the patch tokens of each image are compressed into a one-dimensional vector with a 2D convolution layer followed by flattening, similar to~\cite{majumdar_where_2024}.
-A learnable state token is added to the sequence, and its corresponding token from the sequence encoder output is passed to an MLP predictor head.
+A learnable state token is added to the sequence, and its corresponding token from the sequence encoder output is passed to a predictor head.
 This produces the final output, a sequence of waypoints $\mathbf{a}_{t}$.
 The sequence encoder consists of 4 layers with 4 attention heads each.